ankitsudMicrosoft/portaldocs/gallery-sdk/generated/index-gallery.md

 <a name="gallery-item-specificiations-gallery-package-management-configuring-the-azure-package-loader-tool"></a>
 #### Configuring the Azure Package Loader Tool
 In order to use the gallery loader you will need to set some values in the AzureGallery.exe.config file.
 You can <a href="https://auxdocs.azurewebsites.net/en-us/Downloads/DownloadGallery" target="_blank">download the test certificate here</a>.
 In order to publish to production, you must contact the [1store team](mailto:1store@microsoft.com).
+From May 2019,  use the new [Updated Azure Package Publishing Process](#gallery-updated-publishing-process)

 ```xml
 <appSettings>